Arregi/gitcrib/readme.md

 ### This is a git command cheatsheet in markdown format

 ### How to use it
-Each file is named after a git command, the template provides information on how the file sections are structured, you can use it to add more commands to the project, this will be a tedious work, so any help is welcomed.
-Github automatically orders files alphabetically so there is no need for an index.
+Each file is named after a git command, the template provides information on how the file sections are structured so you can use it to easily add more commands to the project.

+This will be a tedious work, so any help is welcomed.

+Github automatically orders files alphabetically so there is no need for an index, use the search or simply trawl the main folder.

 I am planning on separating porcelain commands from plumbing commands in different branches, let me know what you think about this.

 ### Why?
 There is plenty of cheatsheets out there so why?